Cycling holiday in the Douro Valley, Portugal

 Leaving Régua behind, we began the climb up the Varosa Valley to Lamego.

 As we approached Lamego, the stunning Nossa Senhora dos Remédios came into view.
-It’s set on top of 686 steps, with an incredible Baroque staircase that has fountains at different levels.
-I was glad to learn that we’d be visiting it later.
+It’s set on top of 686 steps, with an incredible Baroque staircase and fountains at different levels.
+I was glad to learn that our tour would take us there later in the week.

-I loved Lamego!
-It was full of stunning historic architecture but also had a small-town friendliness that made it feel instantly welcoming.
+Lamego is full of stunning historic architecture but also has a small-town friendliness, making it feel instantly welcoming.
+I loved it there!
 For the next two nights, we stayed at the fabulous Lamego Hotel & Life, complete with swimming pool and spa.

 The following day, we set out to cycle a loop from Lamego, reaching the highest point of our trip at 725m.
-The views from here across the Douro were spectacular.
-The landscape on this day changed noticeably too, with cherry orchards replacing the vineyards.
+The view from here, right across the Douro was spectacular.
+We also cycled through a different landscape, past orchards brimming with ripe cherries, and up high to the rocky gorse slopes.

-On our final day, we cycled through tiny villages and fruit orchards.
-Each day had its highlights but, if you forced me to choose, this might have been my favourite.
+For our final day, we cycled on rural lanes through tiny villages and fruit orchards.
+Each day had its highlights, but this would be my favourite if you forced me to choose.

 Cycling and wine tasting in the Douro region

-On our first day, we’d visited Quinta da Faísca known for its Moscatel wine - a fortified wine similar to port but produced just outside the Douro’s demarcated region.
-And, on our final day, we cycled right past the entrance to the Caves da Murganheira, famed for their sparkling wines.
+On our first evening in Alijó, we’d visited Quinta da Faísca, best known for its Moscatel, a fortified wine similar to port but produced just outside the Douro’s demarcated region.
+To show the sheer variety of wines on offer, our last day took us past the entrance to the Caves da Murganheira, famed for their sparkling wines.

-Honestly, there are more Quintas and wine cellars here than you can count - not to mention the wines served with every meal.
-If you’re a wine lover, you can’t go far wrong in the Douro!
+Honestly, there are more Quintas and wine cellars here than you can count, not to mention the wines served with meals.

 What’s cycling in the Douro region like?

-‘Wow!’ came to mind, but even that doesn’t begin to share the sentiment.
+‘Wow!’ crossed my mind, but even that doesn’t do it justice.

-What struck me though, was the diversity of the landscape.
+What struck me most, was the variety of landscapes.
 Some days, we cycled through endless terraced vineyards.
-On others, we pedalled through pine forests and mountain terrain.
-But we also found ourselves cycling through fruit orchards, brimming with cherries, apples, and elderflowers.
-Then we’d drop down to the Douro River and get different views again.
+On others, we rode through pine forests and rugged mountain terrain.
+But we also found ourselves pedalling through fruit orchards, brimming with cherries, apples, and elderflowers.
+Then we’d drop down to the Douro River and get a whole new view.

-If you like history, you’ll love the Douro.
-It’s a region full of historic monuments, beautiful architecture, and sleepy villages that feel frozen in time, still following old traditions.
-You can stop off en-route, lock up your bike, and go explore historic sites.
+If you love history, you’ll love the Douro.
+It’s packed with historic landmarks, beautiful architecture, and sleepy villages that feel frozen in time, still holding onto their old traditions.
+You can easily stop along the way, lock up your bike, and go explore.

-If food and wine is your thing, the Douro is definitely the place to be!
-From amazing restaurants, to the countless Quintas offering wine tasting, it’s full of unforgettable flavours and experiences.
+If food and wine are more your thing, the Douro is the place to be!
+From amazing restaurants, to countless Quintas offering wine tastings, the region is full of unforgettable flavours and experiences.

 Our day by day itinerary